Cheek, Nathan

 Coutts, Jacob

 I am a Lecturer in the Social Data Science Major and Department of Psychology at the University of Maryland.
 Go Terps!
-Previously, I earned my Ph.D. in Quantitative Psychology and MS in Applied Statistics from The Ohio State University in 2023 where I studied mediation (indirect effects), moderation (conditional effects), dyadic data, resampling methods, statistical power analysis, and data visualization.
+Previously, I earned my Ph.D. in Quantitative Psychology and MS in Applied Statistics from The Ohio State University in 2023 where I studied mediation (indirect effects), moderation (conditional effects), dyadic data analysis, resampling methods, statistical power analysis, and data visualization.
 I have held numerous positions in industry and academia that have given me a unique approach to and view of research methods and statistics.

 Crowell McQuarrie, Susanna